Testing in Incan¶

 Assertion helpers¶

-from std.testing import assert, assert_eq, assert_ne, assert_true, assert_false, fail
+from std.testing import assert_eq, assert_ne, assert_true, assert_false, fail

 from std.testing import assert_is_some, assert_is_none, assert_is_ok, assert_is_err